 2. What has to happen for this investment to be profitable?

 In any investment, assumptions are made that some underlying financial asset — for example, a going business concern, a portfolio of real estate holdings, or a collection of debt instruments — will produce a stream of profits sufficient to both remain solvent and pay a return to investors.
-Ask your broker to explain what must occur to enable investors to be paid.
-If the broker can’t do that, he doesn’t understand the product well enough to be recommending it and you shouldn’t be buying it.
+Ask your broker/advisor to explain what must occur to enable investors to be paid.
+If they can’t do that, he doesn’t understand the product well enough to be recommending it and you shouldn’t be buying it.

 3. What is the worst-case scenario if I make this investment?